Fair Credit Reporting Act (FCRA) Disputes

 Violations of the Fair Credit Reporting Act

-- Supplying credit information despite reported identity theft;
+- Distributing credit information despite evidence of identity theft

-- Failing to conduct an investigation of the disputed debt within 30 days;
+- Failing to conduct an investigation into disputed debt within 30 days

-- Failing to report the results of the investigation to the debtor; and
+- Failing to provide the results of the investigation

-- Submitting information to a CRA that is known to be incorrect.
+- Submitting information to a credit reporting agency that is incorrect

 Disputing Credit Errors